ttscoff/fish_files/README.md

 - `crush`: pngcrush
 - `dadjoke`: Get a dad joke from icanhazdadjoke.com
 - `dash`: Open argument in Dash
+- `days_in`: get the number of days in a given month/year
 - `ddg`: search duckduckgo
 - `degit`: Remove all traces of git from a folder
 - `desc`: Print the description of a Fish function.